 A recent survey shows that 3 in 4 workers would be more productive if they received more frequent praise.

 If you want your employees to be engaged, start by building a recognition programme that reflects your company’s core values, culture, and beliefs.

 To uplift team spirits, you can use different approaches like ‘Employee of the Month’ awards, thank-you gift cards, or casual after-work gatherings with free drinks.
 The main idea is to let your teams know their efforts are noticed and appreciated.

 3. Professional growth

-There are a few different ways through which you can help your employees develop new skills and capabilities.
-Some of them include providing training, new reading materials, certification courses, and access to regional conferences.
+As a tech leader, you can provide training, mentoring, certification courses, and access to regional conferences.
 You can also introduce new projects and responsibilities that push them out of their comfort zone — allowing them to upskill.

-If you’re interested in learning more about building a fully-integrated and engaged global development team, feel free to reach out to us by filling out the contact form.
+If you’re interested in learning more about our unique offshoring model, feel free to reach out to us by filling out the contact form.
 One of our senior executives will get back to you within 24 hours.